Crossover in music – electronics meets acoustic and classical music

 .
 Image source: Artificial Photography – Shoreditch, London (UK)

-Strictly speaking, the term originally referred to the simultaneous placement of a piece of music belonging to a specific genre in at least two separate charts.
+Strictly speaking, the term originally referred to the simultaneous placement of a piece of music belonging to a specific genre in at least two separate charts, each dedicated to a different genre.
 The term originated in the 1940s, when the separation of musical styles in charts was the norm.

 The crossover story begins with the clear separation of musical styles in the USA.
 In particular, the introduction of Billboard magazine in 1942 led to the fragmentation of what was initially a unified chart system into separate charts for Black rhythm and blues, white country, and pop.
 Initially, the respective genres remained within their own charts.